Jovan Byford

-Jovan T. Byford (also Bajford, Јован Т. Бајфорд, born 1973) is a British Senior Lecturer in Psychology at the Open University in the United Kingdom.
+Jovan T. Byford (also Bajford, born 1973) is a British Senior Lecturer in Psychology at the Open University in the United Kingdom.

 Career and work

-Byford was born in 1973, in Serbia, then part of Yugoslavia.
+Byford was born in 1973, in Serbia, then part of former Yugoslavia.
 He received an M.Sc. in Social and Applied Psychology from the University of Kent and a Ph.D. in social sciences from Loughborough University.
 His interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering and more generally – the relationship between psychology and history.
 Byford has been widely publishing, authoring books, book chapters and journal articles based on conspiracy theories, antisemitism and Holocaust remembrance.
 He is considered an expert in the study of conspiracy theory.